 Top SaaS Security Risks

-In this section, we will discuss the topmost SaaS security risks every SaaS provider and customer needs to be aware of.
-We will cover security risks related to
+In this section, we will discuss the topmost SaaS security risks every SaaS provider and customer needs to be aware of such as threats to data and identity management.
+We will cover security risks related to:

 In HubSpot’s case, it was through the employee access for employees through which customer data of several accounts were accessed.
 Okta was hacked by the same group that did Microsoft and was done by compromising a software engineer’s computer using a remote desktop protocol.